AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 For more information, read this article: [Legend](../Common_Settings/Legend).

-The following sample shows a multi-series column chart with a default legend enabled.
+The following sample shows a multi-series Column chart with a default legend enabled.
 As you can see, it includes the names and colors of the series:

 ```
 // enable the legend